📝 Food safety and HACCP · ⏱️ 4 min read

 2. Cross-contamination

-Bacteria from raw meat, fish or eggs that end up on products that won't be heated again.
+Bacteria from raw meat, fish or eggs that migrate to products that won't get heated again.

-You cut chicken on a cutting board.
-Then you cut lettuce on the same board without cleaning in between:
+You slice chicken on a cutting board.
+Then you chop lettuce on the same board without proper cleaning:

-• Salmonella from the chicken gets on the lettuce
+• Salmonella from the chicken transfers to the lettuce

-• Separate cutting boards for raw meat/fish and vegetables
+• Dedicated cutting boards for raw meat/fish versus vegetables

-• Color coding: red for meat, green for vegetables
+• Color coding systems: red for meat, green for vegetables

 3. Personal hygiene